EU-MDR – Medical Device Regulation

 Summary

-Under the new EU-MDR, medical devices and their associated content will need to be more transparent and accurate.
-Although a bit trying for medical device manufacturers, this is a great step for the medical device industry as a whole.
+Under the new EU-MDR, medical devices and their associated content must be more transparent and accurate.
+Although a bit trying for medical device manufacturers, this is an excellent step for the medical device industry.
 The security and safety of patients should always be paramount.
 And if this requires more translation, well, we’re not going to complain.